quoid/userscripts/README.md

 ## Installation

 Install via [Mac App Store](https://itunes.apple.com/us/app/userscripts/id1463298887) or clone the project and build with Xcode.
+Alternatively, you can download the most current version for the [releases page](https://github.com/quoid/userscripts/releases).

 ## UI Overview